ulyngs/oxforddown/README.md

 The file **templates/brief_template.tex** formats the chapter in the OxThesis style but without including the front matter (table of contents, abstract, etc).

+**NOTE:** The bibliography path in your individual chapters' YAML headers needs to be identical to the one in **index.Rmd** - otherwise your individual chapters' bibliography path may override the path in **index.Rmd** and cause trouble when you knit the entire thesis.

 ## Customisations and extensions

 -   for some common things you might want to do in your thesis, read through the sample content